Analyzing and Forecasting Success in the Men's Ice Hockey World (Junior) Championships Using a Dynamic Ranking Model: Results

 First, we focus on analyzing the World Championships.
 The main results are reported in Table \ref{tab:estWC}, and the time-varying strength parameters are illustrated in Figure \ref{fig:strengthWC}.
 Based on the log-likelihood and Akaike information criterion, adding the dynamic component to the static model significantly improves the fit.
 The `dynamic' model is mean-reverting, with a value of 0.736 for the autoregressive coefficient, indicating medium persistence.
 In models with predictor variables, the hosting variable is positive, suggesting a slight increase in the strength of the hosting team, but it is statistically insignificant except for the `physical' model.
 Therefore, there is not enough evidence to support a distinct home advantage.
 Among the results from past tournaments, the reciprocal rankings from the most recent WJC and WC have a significantly positive effect, while the most recent U18 ranking is insignificant.
-Adding these tournament variables reduces the value of the score coefficient, as they introduce similar information to the model.
+Note that there is naturally less overlap of players between the WC and U18 than between the WC and WJC, and the U18 may also be viewed by national federations as part of an evaluation process rather than a culmination point.
+Adding the tournament variables reduces the value of the score coefficient, as they introduce similar information to the model.
 Regarding the physical attributes of players, the findings suggest that, on average, it is better to have shorter, heavier, and younger players.
 However, the effects of height and weight are not statistically significant in the `full' model.
 Age becomes statistically significant only when the experience variables are included, implying that younger players are preferable, provided they have the necessary experience.
 Among the experience variables, experience from IIHF tournaments is found to be much more important than NHL experience based on p-values, while experience from other national leagues is insignificant.
 The estimated coefficients for the experience variables should be interpreted in the context of the number of games played in IIHF tournaments versus the NHL, as reported in Table \ref{tab:leagues}.
 In a single NHL season, teams play, on average, 11 times more games than in a single WC tournament.
 However, the estimated coefficient for IIHF experience is 25 times larger than that for NHL experience, indicating that participation in a single WC tournament is much more valuable than participation in a single NHL season.
+The results regarding the NHL need to be interpreted with caution.
+As mentioned in Section \ref{sec:backHockey}, the WC typically takes place during the NHL playoffs.
+This means that players from the best-performing NHL teams do not participate in the WC.
+The NHL experience variable does not distinguish between regular-season and playoff games, nor does it capture success in games, only participation (as is the case with our other experience variables).
+Although, the best NHL teams play more games as they progress through the playoffs, and the number of games played can indirectly reflect success to a certain extent.
+Nevertheless, this may introduce some bias, as it is possible that the NHL experience variable is more closely related to less successful players, whereas the IIHF experience variable encompasses all players.
 Adding the experience variables reduces the value of the autoregressive coefficient, as they account for a portion of the observed autocorrelation.
 Despite this, we retain the dynamic component in the model.
 The experience variables improve the fit the most compared to the tournament and physical variables.
 The final model that minimizes the Akaike information criterion, and has all predictor variables significant at the 0.1 level, includes the reciprocal rank from the last WJC and WC tournaments, the average age, and the average IIHF and NHL experience.